carlossantillana/psdd/README.md

 ### How to Change Datasets
 To change between small and large datasets.
 There will be two lines  starting with 'XCL_EMULATION_MODE=' in both `./faux_make_sw_emu.sh` and `faux_make_hw_emu`.
 Comment out the one your don't want to run and comment in the one you do want.

-In addition you need to edit files include/psdd/psdd_node.h, and include/psdd/fpga_kernel_psdd_node.h
+In addition you need to edit the file include/psdd/fpga_kernel_psdd_node.h

 ctrl+f for `//For map_network` and make sure the lines below are not commented out for large network support